 Canadian Pressure Ulcer Agenda

-Pressure ulcers represent the most costly preventable secondary complications for people sustaining spinal cord injuries, as well the health care systems that serve them.
-It is estimated that 95% of adults with SCI will experience at least one pressure ulcer in their lifetime.
-As part of the Care Program’s focus to support secondary complications, RHI is partnering with the Ontario Neurotrauma Foundation (ONF) to address pressure ulcers.
+Pressure ulcers/injuries represent the most costly preventable secondary complications for people sustaining spinal cord injuries, as well the health care systems that serve them.
+It is estimated that 95% of adults with SCI will experience at least one pressure ulcer/injury in their lifetime.
+As part of the Care Program’s focus to support secondary complications, RHI is partnering with the Ontario Neurotrauma Foundation (ONF) to address pressure ulcers/injuries.
 Through stakeholder engagement and consultation with a designated committee, the Canadian Pressure Ulcer Agenda was developed to identify objectives and activities which RHI and ONF will employ to advance SCI research and care in this area.

 Below are examples of care-related projects RHI is currently working on: